marcelvdmade/mcbitsarm/README.md

 *inc_original/ contains the header and data files of the orginal McBits implementation on https://www.win.tue.nl/~tchou/mcbits/
 *libopencm3/ contains firmware libraries
-*original/ contains the source files of the orginal McBits implementation *speed/ contains the source files of the improved McBits implementation with the original multiplication *speed_s/ contains the source files of the improved McBits implementation with assembly Karatsuba multiplication
+*original/ contains the source files of the orginal McBits implementation *speed/ contains the source files of the improved McBits implementation with assembly Karatsuba multiplication

 ### Installation